General Dynamics Mission Systems - Canada: History

+CDC designed and produced the ANTAC, an analogue computer navigation system showing precise position.
+It was used on the CL-28 Argus from 1958 as well as on the later Nimrod.
+It projected aircraft position onto the tactical navigators map table, allowing him to keep a graphic log of position, sonobouy drops and reported contacts.

+CDC developed and provided the AN/ASN-99 Projected Map Display (PMD) for the A-7 Corsair II produced from 1967.
+This was a more modern avionics system than was in contemporary aircraft.
+A notable and advanced equipment, it was a projected map display located just below the radar scope.
+The map display was slaved to the inertial navigation system and provided a high-resolution map image of the aircraft's position superimposed over TPC/JNC charts.

+In 1969 Control Data Corporation acquired Computing Devices Canada.

+General Dynamics Sonobuoy Processors have provided front line service with allied nations for nearly 50 years.
+Its UYS-505 family of acoustic processors offers world beating detection performance, and modern operator tools in an off the shelf package.

+CDC designed the world's first digital fire control system to aim the main gun of main battle tanks.
+After demonstrating it to the US Army at its Aberdeen Proving Ground, the Army was so impressed that it directed Chrysler Defense (now General Dynamics Land Systems) to incorporate it into the Abrams M1 Main Battle Tank.
+This allowed the Abrams M1 to fire accurately while on the move.
+Developed versions are also used in other main battle tanks.

 During the 1990s, Computing Devices Canada implemented the Iris Digital Communications System, which was a thorough communications upgrade for the Canadian Army, and on the strength of that effort, was awarded the Bowman contract to perform a similar effort for the British Army.

 In 1998, General Dynamics purchased the company, renaming it to General Dynamics Canada.

 Products and programs

 December 2006 - A CP-140 Aurora aircraft flies by Mount Rainier in the State of Washington, USA.

 The Aurora Program is the mid-life upgrade of the CP140 Aurora aircraft operated by the Canadian Department of National Defence as a long-range maritime patrol platform for surface and undersea surveillance roles.
 GD Mission Systems — Canada has been contracted to develop the Data Management System (DMS) and Acoustic Suite subsystems.
 The latest release brings with it new capabilities in terms of Link 16, BLOS-WGS satcom and self-defence in the form of a Directed IR Countermeasures system (DIRCM).

 In 2014, they were awarded two contracts on the Mercury Global Project.
 The first contract is for the design-and-build of a network of Mercury Global anchor stations valued at $59.1 million.
 Through this network of antennas, the Department of National Defence will access the Wideband Global Satellite (WGS) constellation and will be able to provide secure communications for deployed Canadian Forces.
 The second contract provides ongoing in-service support and is valued at $8.5 million.